Bank Holiday Delivery: Order by 2:30pm on Wednesday 30th April to receive your order before the Bank Holiday. Subject to prescriber approval.

 - Headaches

-These side effects will usually settle within a few days.
-Speak to a healthcare professional if these side effects persist or are bothersome.
+These usually improve within a few days.
+Speak to a healthcare professional if they persist or become bothersome.

 - Muscle stiffness, shaking or unusual face or tongue movements